gatherworkshops/Building-with-jQuery/slideshow/webfoundations/claiming-ownership.md

 Note:
-Nobody can claim ownership of the internet, but many people own parts of the system which make the Internet possible.
+Nobody can claim ownership of the Internet, but many people own parts of the system which make the Internet possible.

 The web is a set of documents, so nobody can claim ownership of the web either.